alfmep/libujson/README.md

 ## ujson-patch
-ujson-patch applies JSON patches as described by RFC 6902 and prints the resulting JSON document to standard output, except if the patch file only contains 'test' operations, then noting is written to standard output.
+ujson-patch applies JSON patches as described by RFC 6902 and prints the resulting JSON document to standard output.
 If all patches are successful, the application exits with code 0.
 If any patch is unsuccessful, an error for each unsuccessful patch is written to standard error and the application exits with code 1.
-If not patch file is given, the JSON patch definition is read from standard input.
+If no patch file is given, the JSON patch definition is read from standard input.

 **Synopsis:**